- What Is a Fever?

-Most fever is beneficial, causes no problems, and helps the body fight off infections.
-The main reason for treating a fever is to increase comfort.
+- Most fever is beneficial, causes no problems, and helps the body fight off infections.
+The main reason to treat a fever is to increase comfort.

-Fever is the result of an immune response by your body to a foreign invader.
-These foreign invaders include viruses, bacteria, fungi, drugs or other toxins.
+- Fever is the result of an immune response by your body to a foreign invader.
+Foreign invaders include viruses, bacteria, fungi, drugs, and other toxins.

-The prognosis for a fever depends on the cause.
-Most cases of fever are self-limited and resolve with symptomatic treatment.
+- The prognosis for a fever depends on the cause.
+Most cases of fever are self-limited and resolve with treatment of symptoms.

 What is a fever?